ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 ## Step 7 - Start YouTrack

-Once finished the settings YouTrack system is ready to be started.
-For this, writes:
+Once you´ve finished the settings, YouTrack system is ready to be started.
+For this, write:

 ```
 sudo service youtrack start